catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 ### Compiling programs

 Compiling programs from source is a big part of Unix and Linux way of thinking.
 However, now distribution maintainers keep huge repositories of precompiler binaries.
-Nevertheless, compiling from source still has reasons: availability (not all distributions package all programs) and timeliness (most distributions do not compile the laster version).
+Nevertheless, compiling from source still has reasons: availability (not all distributions package all programs) and timeliness (most distributions do not compile the latest version).

 Compiling means translating *source code* into *machine language* (numeric code - instructions expressed in binary).
 The next level over machine code is assembly language - character mnemonics for the CPU instructions.
 The assembler transforms assembly language into machine language.
 Above this come the *high-level programming languages* - hide the details of what the process is doing: FORTRAN, COBOL, C, C++ etc. The *compiler* turns this higher level source code into machine code.
 Some compilers translate into assembly language and then use an assembler.